Highlights Of South India

-Depart Mysore and drive to Hassan, en route visiting the giant Jain statue at Sravanabelgola.
-Later in the day you will be able to see two of the most intricate temples in south India- the Hoysala Dynasty structures at Belur and Halebid.
+Depart Mysore and drive to Hassan, en route visiting the giant Jain statue at Shravanabelagola.
+Later in the day you will be able to see two of the most intricate temples in south India - the Hoysala Dynasty structures at Belur and Halebid.
 Overnight in Hassan.

-2 full Days are needed to do justice to this remarkable site- spend one day with a guide to get some background and understanding of the history of Hampi, and on the second day explore at your own pace.
-This is the best place to know the rich heritage of South India.
+At least two full days are needed to do justice to this remarkable site - spend one day with a guide to get some background and understanding of the history of Hampi, and on the second day explore at your own pace.
 Overnight in Hospet.

-A full day excursion to the temples and caves at Aihole, Pattadakal and Badami, overnight Badami.
+Drive via the temples and caves at Aihole and Pattadakal to Badami, overnight Badami.